 Putin says Ukraine's future in doubt as ceasefires collapse

-Russian President Vladimir Putin warned Saturday that Ukrainian statehood is in jeopardy and likened the West's sanctions on Russia to "declaring war," while a promised ceasefire in the port city of Mariupol collapsed amid scenes of terror in the besieged town.
+Russian President Vladimir Putin warned Saturday that Ukrainian statehood is in jeopardy and likened the West's sanctions on Russia to "declaring war," while a promised ceasefire in the besieged port city of Mariupol collapsed amid scenes of terror.

 "If they continue to do what they are doing, they are calling into question the future of Ukrainian statehood," he said.
 "And if this happens, it will be entirely on their conscience."